Pavel-Gs/pg_portfolio/README.md

 # PG's portfolio

 Here I've collected all of my web projects (both of them, haha) and organized them via cards, with links and descriptions.
-The card's info is stored in the remote *.json file, which is fetched and mapped when loaded.

 [Published site |==>](https://pgs-portfolio.netlify.app/)